freeCodeCamp/CurriculumExpansion/fullstack-cert/python-projects/lab-confguration-manager/userstories.md

 1. You should define a function named `view_settings` that takes a dictionary of settings as argument.
 1. `view_settings(settings)` should:
-    - Return `"No settings available."` if the `settings` dictionary is empty.
+    - Return `No settings available.` if the `settings` dictionary is empty.
     - If the dictionary contains any settings, return them formatted as follows:

     ```md
 Current User Settings:
 Theme: dark
 Notifications: enabled
 Volume: high

     ```